Subjects:

 About the website:

-From the first concepts to the website that was replaced by the current one in March 2019, the Microsoft Frontpage 2003 program was used.
+How it all started: HTML and Frontpage: From the very first concepts until the website that was replaced by the current version in March 2019, we used the Microsoft FrontPage 2003 program.

-- middle (the content of the site)
+4. Middle (the content of the site)

 A look behind the scenes in WordPress: